Entropy and {\omega}-limit sets on invariant graphs for a class of planar piecewise linear maps: Introduction and main results

 \subsection{Main results}

 We present some further results related to those mentioned earlier.
 These results aim to provide a deeper understanding of the subtleties of the dynamics of $F$, as well as to illustrate in more detail the techniques we employ.
+Throughout this paper, we assume that $a<0$, which corresponds to the case in which invariant graphs with complex internal dynamics arise.

 It is well known that the entropy as a function defined in the space of continuous self maps of the interval is lower semi-continuous (see \cite{ALM}).
 In this book there is a chapter collecting results about continuity properties of the entropy defined in different spaces.
 For example it is continuous when we consider the entropy defined in the space of ${\cal C}^{\infty}$ selfmaps of the interval.
 Also for unimodal maps it is continuous on all functions with positive entropy.